upm-space/graph-drone/drone-log-parser-npm-test-link/README.md

 Projects don't appear when opneing a commit from command line but they are not restored later either.

 When opening a commit with atom open, atom does not loose those projects either

+What happens now if we delete the --safe flag